-Apply for a licence to place cables over the highway
+Apply for consent to place cables on or over the highway

-Licence to erect or hang cables on the public highway
+Consent to lay, erect, or hang cables on or over the public highway

 - What is it for

-This licence grants permission to erect or hang cables over the public highway.
+This consent grants permission to erect or hang cables on or over the public highway.

 - Who can apply

 Anyone can apply, but you must comply with the terms and conditions of the consent as listed below.

 Consent will only be granted to the individual or firm making the application.
 It cannot be transferred to any other person or firm.